bartko-s/stefano-image/README.md

         ->save($outputDir, $name);
 ```

-This is output
+This is the output

 <img src="./doc/images/pad.jpeg" />

-- pad and change background image
+- pad and change background color

 ```
 $width = 350;